pedroelbanquero/functional_information_conjecture/README.md

 ### f n = n+1

-If the time space between each element of the data set is the same, we can assume f = n+1 function information is inside the dataset, just no way to extract the information is known more the know extrapolations methods. https://en.wikipedia.org/wiki/Extrapolation
+If the time space between each element of the data set is the same, we can assume f = n+1 function information is inside the dataset, just no way to extract the information is known more the known extrapolations methods. https://en.wikipedia.org/wiki/Extrapolation

 ### f 1 [1,2,3,4] = 5

+We need to consider the minium probabilities in the information, depending the minium ways to encode information, value and frecuency

+- frequency, the information is encoded on the change of space among values cycles, 32 can be represented on 32 cicles of value change with any pattern

+- value, information is encodes as a numerical value

+To follow the sense of the project each kind of pattern is a determinestic geometrical / airthmetic pattern but representing each kind of information ecodable

+- the system just increase, no frequency, just differences among values contain information phenotype

+  EX .
+[1,2,3,4,5,6 ...]

+- the system just decrease, no frecuency, just differences among values contain information phenotype

+  EX - [6,5,4,3,2,1]

+- the system combines both, have cycles , frequency plus values, the system can change or not the behaviour combining frequencies and values

+  EX [1,2,3,4,1,2,3,4]

+- the structure modifies their spacing phenotype information, is where the real invention happends

+  EX [1,2,3,4,5,1,2,3,4,5,6,1,2,3,4,5,6,7]

+- the system

 ## A real way to encode functions